ishpreet7226/Ridge-Regularization/README.md

 # Ridge Regularization on Fish Market Dataset

-This project implements Ridge Regression from scratch deploys it using Streamlit.
+This project implements Ridge Regression from scratch and deploys it using Streamlit.

 The project uses the Fish Market dataset from Kaggle to predict fish weight using multiple numerical features.